nvzqz/fmty/README.md

 Composable [`core::fmt`](https://doc.rust-lang.org/core/fmt/) utilities, brought to you by [@NikolaiVazquez](https://twitter.com/NikolaiVazquez).

+## MSRV

+This crate's minimum supported Rust version is [`1.56.0`](https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1560-2021-10-21).
+Updating the Rust version is considered a breaking change that will result in an appropriate crate version update.

 ## License

 Like the Rust project, this library may be used under either: